 Through the years, they have received several awards and recognition, in the past two years, they have been selected as one of the Best Banks in both Oregon and California.

 Their headquarters is in California, but you don’t have to live in-state to join the credit union.
-We will discuss the memberships requirements in a moment.
+We will discuss the membership requirements in a moment.

 Banking With First Tech

 Like most financial institutions out there, First Tech has a handful of accounts to meet all of your banking needs.

 Each of them is slightly different in how they operate and the benefits you receive from them.
 In this post, I’ll outline their most popular options to give you an idea of how you can benefit from partnering with First Tech.

 Membership Savings Account

 Before you can open any other account at First Tech, they will require you to open a Membership Savings Account.

-This is the account which solidifies you as a full member of First Tech and allows you to open up one of their other accounts.
+This is the account that solidifies you as a full member of First Tech and allows you to open up one of their other accounts.
 The Membership Savings Account is an extremely basic plan.
-There are no maintenance fees, and you will earn a 0.10% APY in monthly dividends.
+There are no maintenance fees, and you will earn a 0.9% APY in monthly dividends.